 The number of available books, e-books, survival guides and videos offering preparedness and survival advise can be overwhelming.
 When in doubt, check your local library and if you find something you like, make the purchase after the fact.
 That is what I do.

-In the meantime, I have three recommendations for the beginning Prepper:
+In the meantime, I have a recommendation for the beginning Prepper:

 The Prepper’s Pocket Guide: 101 Easy Things You Can Do to Ready Your Home for a Disaster: Written by fellow blogger, Bernie Carr, this little book is a gem for both beginner and experienced preppers.
 I keep a copy on my desk and refer to it often.